|Fifa Women's World Cup|

 |Host nation: France Dates: 7 June - 7 July 2019|

-France will host the Women's World Cup for the first time when the tournament kicks off in June.
+France will host the Fifa Women's World Cup for the first time when the tournament kicks off on 7 June.

-England and Scotland are among the 24 countries taking part and will seek a place in the final in Lyon on 7 July.
+England and Scotland are among the 24 teams taking part with the final in Lyon on 7 July.

-The competition, which kicks off on 7 June, will be hosted in nine cities and played in nine different venues.
+The tournament will be hosted in nine cities and played in nine different venues.

 BBC Sport will have extensive coverage of every game across television, radio and online.

 Here's everything you need to know about this summer's tournament.

 The competition runs for a month, from 7 June until 7 July.

 Hosts France get the competition under way with their opening group match against South Korea in Paris.

 Scotland, who are making their first appearance at the World Cup, will meet England in Nice on 9 June in what is the opening game for both countries.